uxcam/ios-sdk/SwiftPM-README.md

 ## Using Swift Package Manager

-Starting with the 3.3.0 release UXCam for iOS supports installation via [Swift Package Manager](https://swift.org/package-manager/) in Beta status.
-Please report any problems here.
+Starting with the 3.3.0 release UXCam for iOS supports installation via [Swift Package Manager](https://swift.org/package-manager/)

 ## Limitations

-- Requires Xcode 12.
+- Requires Xcode 12.4 or newer

 ### In Xcode